Though the talk in digital advertising circles is all about the data that allows marketers to target customers, it’s slow going.

 A June, 2015 study by VB Insight provides some proof.
 Its survey shows marketers dabbling in personalization used email address (57 percent), name (45 percent), location (41 percent) and demographics (40 percent).
 More advanced info was gathered less: location-related data (18 percent), lifestyle details (15 percent) and psychographics (8 percent).

-Posted in Announcements, Marketing Strategy, Mobile Devices, Mobile Marketing, News, Platforms, Technology
+Posted in Marketing Strategy, Mobile Advertising, News, Platforms, Technology